zanerock/cloudsite/site/docs/getting-started/your-first-site.md

 ---
 sidebar_position: 4
+description: A quick example of launching a site.
 ---
 # Your First Site

 ## Register your domain name

-While there are ways to host a website without a domain name, cloudsite currently does require a domain name.
+While there are ways to host a website without a domain name, Cloudsite currently does require a domain name.
 If you don't have a domain name already, you'll first need to register a domain name.
 You can find details on [choosing]/docs/user-guides/domain-names#choosing-a-domain-name) and [registering]/docs/user-guides/domain-names#register-your-domain-name) a domain name in the [domain names guide](/docs/user-guides/domain-names).

 ## Prepare your site files